Restoring Free-flowing Rivers in Europe

 Dams of all sizes and types have similar impacts to rivers, as discussed earlier.
 Any given project will improve river habitat to different degrees depending on the scale of the impact.
 Where we work and how we spend limit resource dollars increasingly calls for us to be strategic when choosing which projects to move forward.
 Many governments and nonprofits now have decision-support or prioritization tools available to estimate the relative benefits of a potential project.
 Common prioritization metrics for ecological restoration include projects that connect a high number of river miles in areas with good habitat and projects that will that will improve water quality.

-Also consider working at a watershed scale, on multiple barriers, where agencies and partners have established goals to restore rare or important riverine species.
+Often these decision-support or prioritization tools are developed at a watershed or basin scale.
+By working at a watershed scale, agencies and partners can identify multiple projects that may advance established goals to restore rare or important riverine species.
 In these cases, possibly several removals together will create a large network and could have a greater impact that one project alone or projects across multiple watersheds.

 Developing a team.
 Who does what work?